vincentchachere/virtual-machine/README.md

 ***

-☎️ For any questions, concerns, or just to connect you can contact me at:
+☎️ For any questions, concerns, or just to connect, you can contact me at:

-- 📲 LinkedIn: Vincent Chachere
+📲 LinkedIn: www.linkedin.com/in/vincentchachere

-- 📬 Email: vincent.chachere@gmail.com
+📬 Email: vincent.chachere@gmail.com

+(No soliticing, only real connections, please and thank you.)